 Look for a new job.
 Many people, especially those with young children, are financially dependent on their spouse.
 In this case, it’s important that you find a way to support yourself and your children during and after the divorce.
 This may be reentering the workforce, or find a better-paying job position than your current occupation.

 For more information about how to prepare for your divorce, contact the Whittemore Law Firm at 832-215-3706 for a free 20-minute consultation.
+Your divorce attorney The Woodlands.
 We serve clients in The Woodlands, Conroe, Houston, Montgomery County, and Harris County areas.
 If you need help, Whittemore Law Firm can help you protect your rights and the rights of your children.